desec-io/desec-stack/README.md

        http GET https://desec.${DOMAIN}/api/v1/

     Congratulations, you have desec-stack up and running.

+    A convenient way to create a test user account is via

+       docker-compose exec api python3 manage.py shell -c 'from desecapi.models import User; User.objects.create_user(email="test@example.com", password="test1234");'

+    but users can also be created by signing up via the web GUI.
+    The latter, however, requires that you can read email that is sent from your local setup.
+    This can be achieved, e.g., by using mailtrap.io.

     Of course, as this setup is only on your local machine, DNS information will not be published into the public DNS.
     However, the desec-stack nameserver is available on localhost port 5321.
     To check if desec-stack is working as expected, you can query the desec-stack nameserver locally for any information that you saved using your API.